kaapstorm/rampele-stilton/rampele-stilton.rst

-When I was eighteen, my father had some business in England and Scotland, and he had the chance to see South Africa play Scotland at Murraysfield in Edinburgh.
+When I was eighteen, my father had some business in England and Scotland, and he had the chance to see South Africa play Scotland at Murrayfield in Edinburgh.
 He found that his seat was immediately in front of our own president, who was watching the game with an old friend of his whom my father did not recognise, and they were flanked by two bodyguards.
 My father was so impressed with himself that here he was, sitting just in front of his president.
 He was racking his brain to think of something to say to introduce himself.
 He was listening to every word the president and his friend were saying to each other.
-There were not discussing politics.
+They were not discussing politics.
 They were talking about their old school friends, and Facebook, and at some point the president mentioned that he needed some kind of online persona that portrayed him in a good light to